copsTvFan/cops-episode-guide/guide.md

   fire.
 Gene asks why he did that.
 He says so he could get pain killers.
 Gene says it'll hurt twice as much with the burns.
 A Mexican drunk is brought in and wants to go home.
-Gene says to click his heels together three times and say, “there's no place like home.”
+Gene says to click his heels together three times and say, "there's no place like home."
 They guy actually does it and Gene says drunks are so funny.
 They say goodbye to Eddie and they'll see him next week.
   Welcome to County jail gentlemen, step on inside.